 - Vascular dementia – persistent impairment in mental ability resulting from stroke or other problems with blood circulation to the brain

-- Hypertension (high blood pressure) is the single biggest risk factor for stroke, and it also plays a significant role in heart attacks.
+Hypertension (high blood pressure) is the single biggest risk factor for stroke, and it also plays a significant role in heart attacks.
 Risk factors for hypertension include being overweight or obese, lack of physical activity, and being diabetic.
+In 2017/18 hypertension prevalence in Herefordshire was 16.4% compared to 13.9% across England as a whole, while prevalence in Herefordshire GP practices ranged between 14.0% and 19.1%.

-Since 2009/10 the stroke prevalence in Herefordshire has not changed appreciably, ranging between 2.2% and 2.3%, although the local figure has been consistently higher than that reported for England as a whole.
-In 2016/17, stroke prevalence in Herefordshire GP practices ranged between 1.5% and 3.2%.
+Since 2009/10 the stroke prevalence in Herefordshire has not changed appreciably, ranging between 2.2 and 2.3%, although the local figure has been consistently higher than that reported for England as a whole.
+In 2017/18 there were 4,369 people who have previously been diagnosed with a stroke in Herefordshire which represents a local prevalence of 2.3% compared to 1.8% nationally.
+Stroke prevalence ranged between 1.4% and 3.2% across Herefordshire GP practices in 2017/18.

-Those living in the most deprived areas of Herefordshire are over 71% as likely to die prematurely (under 75 years of age) of cerebrovascular disease.
+Those living in the most deprived areas of Herefordshire are over 70% more likely to die prematurely (under 75 years of age) of cerebrovascular disease compared to those from the least deprived areas.